marytts/marytts-wiki/Eclipse.md

 ## Preliminaries ##

 The easiest and therefore recommended way to debug or develop MaryTTS is using [Eclipse IDE for Java developers](http://eclipse.org).
-We have tested with Eclipse Juno, Kepler, and Luna.
+We have tested with Eclipse Juno, Kepler, Luna, and Mars.
 Older versions will probably *not* work as advertised.

-Two relevant Eclipse plugins are [m2e](http://eclipse.org/m2e/) (Maven Integration) and [EGit](http://eclipse.org/egit/) (Team provider for Git).
+Two required Eclipse plugins are [m2e](https://marketplace.eclipse.org/content/maven-integration-eclipse-luna-and-newer) (Maven Integration) and [Groovy-Eclipse](https://github.com/groovy/groovy-eclipse/wiki) (Groovy Integration) (which is also available as part of [GGTS](https://marketplace.eclipse.org/content/groovygrails-tool-suite-ggts-eclipse));
+depending on which variant of Eclipse you are using, they are either already installed or available for installation in the Eclipse Marketplace (**Help** > **Eclipse Marketplace...**).

+For direct integration with Git, you'll also need [EGit](https://marketplace.eclipse.org/content/egit-git-team-provider) (Team provider for Git), and to clone and import in one step (see below), you will also need the **Maven SCM Handler for EGit**.
-Depending on you Eclipse installation, you may need to install one or both of these manually.
+Again, depending on you Eclipse installation, you may need to install one or both of these manually.

-Optionally, you may also find the **m2e-egit** Team provider useful, which connects m2e and EGit and is available from the Eclipse Marketplace.

 ## Importing MaryTTS ##